 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination against individuals with disabilities.
 Section 501 of the Rehabilitation Act of 1973 provides the same protections for federal employees and applicants for federal employment.
 Under the ADA, the determination of whether an individual has a disability is made on a case-by-case basis.

-P.L.
-110-135 of 2008 amended the ADA to redefine the term “disability,” including what is considered a “major life activity” and what constitutes being regarded as having an impairment.
-The law states that: the term “disability” should be construed in favor of broad coverage of individuals; an impairment that substantially limits one major life activity need not limit other major life activities in order to be a disability; an impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active; and the determination of whether an impairment substantially limits a major life activity should be made without regard to the ameliorative effects of mitigating measures.
+Under amendments to the ADA made by P.L.
+110-135 of 2008: the term “disability” is construed in favor of broad coverage of individuals; an impairment that substantially limits one major life activity need not limit other major life activities in order to be a disability; an impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active; and the determination of whether an impairment substantially limits a major life activity should be made without regard to the ameliorative effects of mitigating measures.
 The act also prohibits the use of qualification standards, employment tests, or other selection criteria based on an individual’s uncorrected vision unless related to the position and consistent with business necessity.

-The act further made conforming amendments to the Rehabilitation Act of 1973, extending the revisions to federal employees.
+The act further made conforming amendments to the Rehabilitation Act, extending the revisions to federal employees.
 General information is at www.eeoc.gov/laws/types/disability.cfm; also see Hiring of the Disabled under Special Recruitment, Hiring, and Placement Programs in Chapter 8, Section 1.

 The ADA limits the medical information that an employer can seek from a job applicant.
 An employer may not ask questions about an applicant’s medical condition or require an applicant to take a medical examination before it makes a conditional job offer.